 Where and How to Buy Your License

-You can buy Alaska fishing licenses online through the official ADF&G Online Store for the fastest, most reliable option.
-Alternatively, pick them up in person at local retailers like Sportsman’s Warehouse and Walmart in the Soldotna/Kenai area if you prefer a physical purchase.
+You can buy Alaska fishing licenses online through the official ADF&G Online Store.
+It’s the fastest option.
+Or pick them up in person at local retailers like Sportsman’s Warehouse and Walmart in the Soldotna/Kenai area.

-Online purchasing supports the immediate issuance of electronic licenses usable on mobile devices, eliminating mandatory paper copies.
-Residents and non-residents can choose term-specific options easily.
+Online purchasing gives immediate electronic licenses.
+You can use them on mobile devices.
+No need for paper copies.
+Residents and non-residents can pick term-specific options easily.

-If you lose your license, you can obtain a duplicate for $5.00 to remain compliant.
-Use local stores when you need in-person assistance, receipts, or gear, but rely on the department site for up-to-date regulatory notices.
+If you lose your license, get a duplicate for $5.00.
+Use local stores for in-person help, receipts, or gear.
+Rely on the department site for up-to-date regulatory notices.

 Frequently Asked Questions